 Like AirPods (which sport an A1 chip), setting up HomePod is just as easy and intuitive.
 All you have to do is hold your iPhone next to HomePod and it’ll be ready to start playing music in seconds.

-iHelp BR found that the initial setup screen will be much like that for the AirPods, and the subsequent setup process is similar to setting up a new iOS device.
+The initial setup screen is much like that for the AirPods, and the subsequent setup process is similar to setting up a new iOS device.
 Confirmation of Apple ID accounts will need to be done in order for HomePod to access Apple Music and iCloud.

 Can I use multiple HomePods?